Pitch decks are a necessary evil.

 If you can afford it, yes.

-You may not like it, but a great design makes a massive difference in how your company is perceived.
+You may not like it, but a great design makes a difference in how your company is perceived.
 No matter your metrics, no matter your team, we're visual animals at the end of the day.
 So it only makes sense to get a design expert to work on your pitch deck.

+A deck can convey your vision better, but don't expect a miracle.
 It won't make your startup better.
 If the basics are crap, it will show.

-Build a great startup first, a great pitch deck second.
+So build a great startup first, a great pitch deck second.